mozilla-mobile/mozilla-vpn-client/docs/vpnglean.md

 This section of documentation deep dives into how [Glean](the-glean-book) is integrated on the Mozilla VPN application.
 It is aimed at developers working on the Mozilla VPN.

 However, this is not a guide on how to add new data collection to the Mozilla VPN.
 For a step-by-step guide on that refer to ["Working on tickets with Glean instrumentation"](readme-glean).
+[The Glean book](the-glean-book) is also the source of truth for Glean API reference documentation.
+The Mozilla VPN follows the mozilla-central Glean integration implementation, so when looking at Glean API docs on the book, choose the "Firefox Desktop" examples tab.
+The API will be the same.

 > **Note**: An understanding of the fundamentals of Glean such as metrics, pings and glean_parser is assumed.